 Science and engineering enrichment.
 Introducing little kids to big concepts in fun and tangible ways.

-Our online classes are open to students nationwide.
+Our online classes are open to all students.
 Our physical classes are held in San Francisco schools as enrichment offerings.

 Simple Science Experiments and Easy Engineering Challenges

 PolyKid Labs offers simple science experiments and easy engineering challenges for little kids ages 3 to 8 years old.
-Online class sizes are kept small with emphasis on individual engagement for all learners.
+Online classes are project-based and emphasize engagement for each learner.

 The materials set is curated with simplicity in mind for parents - only calling for a few common household items per lesson.
-Our goal is to reduce as much of the prep time and burden on parents as possible, and to make science and engineering learning a joy rather than a burden to families at home.
+Our goal is to reduce as much of the prep time and burden on parents as possible, and to make science and engineering learning a joy to families at home.

-Most children ages 3-8 could be capable of working on the activities independently.
+Most children ages 5-8 could be capable of working on the activities independently.
 Younger kids are welcome to participate with adult assistance ideal, but not required.
-Children are welcome to be in watch-only mode if they are not able to participate hands on at the time.
+Children are welcome to be in watch-only mode if best for any reason.

 We believe any motivated child is capable of beginning to understand big concepts when they are inspired by the tangible and amazing phenomenon that can be found in science and engineering.
 We can't wait to see you in class!